NeoFantom/codeNotes/md/Git.md

 1. `git merge <branch>` Merge branch into current branch.
    - If it is a fast-forward merge, then simply merge it.
    - Else, if the two branches made changes somewhere in the *same place of the same file,* then conflicts are printed in the conflicted file, and the user has to manually resolve it.

+### Merge Conflict types

+- Fails to start.
+Working tree or staging area not clean.
+- Fails during merge.
+Two branches have conflicts.

 ## Best practices